NPIRNER/Reverse-TCP-Connection-Using-Metasploit-Framework/README.md

 ## Objective

 In this lab, I will exploit a Windows 10 system using the Metasploit Framework on Kali Linux.
 By doing so, I will have near-complete access to the victim machine through a reverse TCP shell.
-Once the shell is established, I will then demonstrate the ability to read directories and files on the target machine.
+Once the shell is established, I will then demonstrate the ability to search the target machine for any information I can use to my advantage.

 The steps below can be followed in order to achieve the same results.